SantMiro/SantMiro_Portfolio/README.md

 Hello!
 I'm Santiago Miro, a MSc.
 Physics graduate from the [University of Alberta](https://en.wikipedia.org/wiki/University_of_Alberta) with a strong passion for data science and software engineering.
 Welcome to my public portfolio, where I showcase my skills and share my journey in the realm of data.

-## About Me
-With a solid foundation in mathematics, statistics, and data visualization, I've developed innovative solutions to complex problems over the course of my three-year experience in software development and data science.
-My unique blend of analytical and technical skills enables me to analyze intricate data sets, identify patterns, and extract meaningful insights.

 ## Contact Information

 Feel free to reach out to me at: mirot.santiago@gmail.com